- If Windows 10 switches the keyboard language automatically it can be extremely annoying and counterproductive.

 - Watch the language questions carefully when you install Windows 10 initially.

 - Type control panel in the Search box and select the app from results.

 - Click on Advanced settings.

-- Click on Save and then try to play the games again
+- Click on Save and see if the problem persists.

 3. Make the keyboard layout as default

-- Click the language that you want to see Windows in
+- Select the language that you want to see Windows in.

 - Click Set as primary.
 The Will be display language after next sign-in message will appear under the language.

 - Click Set as primary to move the language to the top.
 If it can become your Windows display language, the Will be display language after next sign-in will appear under the language.